Home Blog Data Transfer Impact Assessment: Requirements for International Data Transfers

 Staff training ensures that relevant personnel understand DTIA requirements and can identify trigger events requiring assessments.
 Training should cover legal requirements, risk assessment methods, and escalation procedures.

 Technology integration embeds transfer controls into business systems where possible.
-Automated data mapping tools, vendor management platforms, and privacy management systems can streamline DTIA processes.
+Automated data mapping tools, vendor management platforms, and privacy management systems can streamline DTIA processes, especially when combined with centralized GDPR consent management platforms that control lawful bases across jurisdictions.

 Regular program reviews evaluate the overall effectiveness of DTIA processes and identify improvement opportunities.
 These reviews should consider regulatory feedback, industry best practices, and operational efficiency.